- Natural Health Shop

-All of your nervous and endocrine system's responses to physical danger also occur when you experience any type of emotional stress - to a lesser degree than in the example of encountering a grizzly, but ultimately, all of your cells are exposed to the same stress-related neurotransmitters and hormones whenever you are feeling emotionally stressed.
+All of your nervous and endocrine system's responses to physical danger also occur when you experience any type of emotional stress; yes, to a lesser degree than in the example of encountering a grizzly, but ultimately, all of your cells are exposed to the same stress-related neurotransmitters and hormones whenever you are emotionally stressed.

-So the result of ineffectively managing emotional stress over a long period of time is premature aging and disease due to chronically being in fight-flight mode.
+So the price of chronic emotional stress is premature aging and disease due to constantly being in fight-flight mode.

-Also, in most cases, it doesn't make any sense to try to address just one particular problem within your nervous or endocrine systems with a specific remedy, like medication or a nutritional supplement.
-For example, multiple sclerosis, Alzheimer's, and Parkinson's disease are all systemic neurological challenges that are affected by every food that you eat, every hour of fatigue that you experience, and every emotion that courses through and touches every cell in your mind and body.
+In most cases, it doesn't make sense to try to address just one particular problem within your nervous or endocrine systems with a specific remedy like medication or a nutritional supplement.
+For example, multiple sclerosis, Alzheimer's, and Parkinson's disease are all systemic neurological challenges that are affected by every food that you eat, every hour of fatigue that you experience, and every emotion that courses through and touches all of your cells.

-Put another way, the health of every component of your nervous and endocrine systems depend on your overall health status and how healthy all of your organ systems are; the health of each of your body parts cannot be compartmentalized.
+Put another way, the health of every component of your nervous and endocrine systems depends on your overall health status.
+The health of each of your body parts cannot be compartmentalized.